amosproj/amos2025ss04-ai-driven-testing/backend/README.md

 - `main.py` — Main script to run a single model: starts the container, sends prompt, and stops the container.
 - `example_all_models.py` — Example script that sends the same prompt to all allowed models.
 - `llm_manager.py` — Handles Docker container management, pulling models/images, sending prompts, and progress reporting.
-- `models_allowed.py` — Enum that defines allowed language models and provides a helper to select one by index.
+- `allowed_models.json` — Config that defines allowed language models.
 - `prompt.txt` — Default input prompt file.
-- `output-<MODEL_NAME>.md` — Output file produced for each model.
+- `output-<MODEL_ID>.md` — Output file produced for each model.

 All files are located inside the `backend/` directory.